austozi/repomancer/README.md

 # Repomancer

 A self-hosted web app inspired by [Ketarin](https://github.com/canneverbe/Ketarin) that tracks software installers and automatically keeps your collection current.
-It can scrape metadata from various publisher websites, including [GitHub](https://github.com), [GitLab](https://gitlab.com), [Codeberg](https://codeberg.org), [SourceForge](https://sourceforge.net), and generic websites.
+It can scrape metadata and download the binary files from various publisher websites, including [GitHub](https://github.com), [GitLab](https://gitlab.com), [Codeberg](https://codeberg.org), [SourceForge](https://sourceforge.net), and generic websites.

 **Disclaimer:** This software contains a lot of AI-generated code written by [Copilot](https://copilot.microsoft.com).
 This is my personal project.
 I built this to satisfy a personal need.
 If you use this software, be advised that I do not offer any support or warranty.